saleor/saleor.io-learn/cli/getting-started.md

   path: /cli/creating-apps/
 ---

+SALEOR VERSION
+3.4.2

-Saleor provides you with a quick way to set up the platform for your business client.
+Saleor provides you with a quick way to set up the platform for your client.
 Instead of forking the repository or resorting to the web version you may use the command-line interface (CLI), which gives you a quick access to many actions, like registering an account, logging in or handling your projects and environments from the level of a terminal.

 This page guides you through a list of the Saleor CLI commands, alongside their optional parameters for additional behavior.
 It will get you up and running with your Saleor Cloud instance in no time.